 Dourif ultimately did record Chucky’s lines, and got six more sequels and a TV series out of it.
 Holland cast Dourif, having directed him in Fatal Beauty.

 “Tom obviously deserves the credit for bringing Brad in,” Kirschner said.

 Mancini added, “It’s hard to imagine this character with any other voice now.”

 Unfortunately, Holland said the recordings of Walter no longer exist.

-“If there was one at the time, it is long gone,” Walter said of the test screening cut of Child’s Play.
+“If there was one at the time, it is long gone,” Holland said of the test screening cut of Child’s Play.

 However, working with Walter proved to be a memorable experience.